mailmrb94/gkbilling_new/README.md

 npm run build
 npm run preview
 ```

+## Save drafts now, move to a real database later
+- Drafts you save in the **Invoice** tab live entirely in the browser's `localStorage` (key `data.savedInvoices`).
+- To migrate to a hosted backend, map that draft shape `{ label, lines, meta, pdfColumnPrefs }` into a persistence layer of your choice.
+- **Supabase** works great if you want instant hosted Postgres with row-level security and auth.
+Define tables for `customers`, `catalog`, and `invoice_drafts`, then swap the `usePersistentState` hooks for API calls.
+- For a quick local-first stack, SQLite via tools such as **ElectricSQL**, **Turso/libSQL**, or even a desktop Electron shell would work.
+You can also point the app at a REST/GraphQL API that wraps SQLite/MySQL/Postgres.
+- When you wire up a backend, keep the optimistic localStorage draft so users can continue offline and sync changes when online.

 ## Switch back to `₹` symbol (optional)
 Embed a TTF font that supports the rupee glyph and set it in jsPDF: